 Meanwhile Darwin was assisting me, out on his leash and harness.
 He set up shop on our neighbor Kathy’s front porch, using her colorful rug as his base:

-The last thing I did on 9/2 was change the hinges on our inner front hall door, which is mostly glass.
-No pictures of that either.
-That one was tricky because after changing out the hinges I noticed the gap between the door and door jamb was about 1″ wide at the top and middle hinge, but only ¾” wide at the bottom hinge… It struck me odd, because I had followed the same footprint of the old hinges, so I figured that must be how it was originally done.
+Up next was changing the hinges on our inner front hall door [hinges #10-12/42], which is mostly glass.
+After replacing all 3 hinges I noticed the gap between the door and door jamb was about 1″ wide at the top and middle hinge, but only ¾” wide at the bottom hinge… It struck me odd, because I had followed the same footprint of the old hinges, so I figured that must be how it was originally done.
 But why…?
 The door closed fine, so I didn’t fiddle with it, but it bugged me.

 Then I went to Germany, and didn’t work on doorknobs or hinges until this past weekend.
 For that entire time [9/2 to 11/11] the smaller gap at the bottom of the inner front hall door bugged me.
 My inner voice kept saying “just LEAVE it – the door works fine” but my OCD voice said “you HAVE TO FIX IT before you can move on!”.
 That stupid dilemma has been the reason I haven’t done doorknobs & hinges for over 2 months.
 I FINALLY decided to fix it on Sunday.
 I started by unscrewing the hinge from the door, but not the jamb:

 Then re-positioned the hinge to where it should be and traced new drill holes.
 However, of course, you can’t drill new holes that overlap old holes.
 So I did some YouTube sleuthing and found a video from a guy showing a way to solve that with matchsticks and wood glue.
 You cut matchsticks down into little lengths comparable to the screws, then hammer them into the old holes with some wood glue: